roofrack/nvim/README.md

 ### :white_check_mark: License

-This project is licenced under the terms of the MIT license
+This project is licensed under the terms of the MIT license